 - Loss or change to smell or taste.
 This one’s tricky to tell, we know, because your baby can’t tell you if they’ve lost their sense of taste and smell – although if they’re not feeding much or seem to have lost their appetite, that might be a clue.

 The other symptoms of Covid in babies include:

 As we’re sure you know only too well, this list also applies to many other childhood illnesses.
 But, if you spot these symptoms, you may want to do a lateral-flow test to rule out Covid if there are people in your household or your child’s childcare setting that you’d like to protect from Covid infection.

 What time of year is my baby likely to have hay fever symptoms?

 The UK hay fever ‘season’ runs from late March to September, when, one after the other, grasses, trees, weeds, plants and outdoor moulds which are wind-pollinated release their fine, powdery pollen into the air.

-“Some children with hay fever react to 1 type of pollen during the ‘season’, and then feel better,” says Lindsey, “Others will possibly be affected by more than 1 type of pollen, and so have symptoms for much longer over the spring and summer.”
+“Some children with hay fever react to 1 type of pollen during that specific trigger period, and then feel better,” says Lindsey, “Others will possibly be affected by more than 1 type of pollen, and so have symptoms for much longer over the spring and summer.”